anachrocomputer/HexClock/README.md

 to the Arduino's I2C pins (A4 and A5) along with 10k pull-up resistors.
 This will be used to read the time and date at start-up.

+A line of code to set the DS3231 is included in 'setup()', commented-out.

 ## TODO ##

 The display will work with any type of 7-segment display,